N8GMZ’s RFI Hunting Rig

 Footnote

-After being asked about my journey and what equipment I used multiple times by various people interested in it, I decided to spend a rainy weekend afternoon typing this all out, in the hopes that it helps someone else out there who is going through what I have been going through.
+After being asked about my experiences and what equipment I use for RFI hunting by various people interested in it, I decided to spend a rainy afternoon typing this all out, in the hopes that it helps someone else out there who is going through what I have been going through.
+I’m still learning a lot, and so this article will continue to be updated to reflect and expound on my experiences with hunting RFI.

 I can be reached at CQ.N8GMZ@gmail.com